fhmshehzad/fhmshehzad/README.md

 <h1 align="center">Hi 👋, I'm Fahim</h1>
-<h3 align="center">Creative and self learned Freelancer with experience varying in different domains such as Cloud Solutions, Web Development, Bug Fixing, Code Review and Reverse Engineering.
-Willing to work with others in the hopes of learning new things and creatively providing solutions to complex problems and collaborating with them.</h3>
+<h3 align="center">A creative and self learned individual with experience varying in different domains such as Cloud Solutions, Web3, Bug Fixing, Code Review, Cyber Security and Blockchain.
+Willing to work with others in the hopes of learning new things and increase my skillset.
+Passionate about providing creative solutions to complex problems while fostering strong partnerships fellow team members.</h3>

 - 🔭 I’m currently working on [Decentranet](https://github.com/fhmshehzad/Decentranet)